Gmail Sponsored Promotions Strategy: Using Competitor Domains

 Begin by compiling a list of as many top-performing competitors in organic searches, and their domains if possible, then add them to your display keyword list during or even after setting up your GSP campaign under the “Display Keywords” section which you can find under the “Display Network” tab (as shown in the example below

 This is just one of a few ways to effectively maximise your GSP’s ad reach and performance.
-Give it it a try and share your thoughts and results.
+Give it a try and share your thoughts and results.

 Below are further reading resources by Google Adwords on Domain Targeting: